fjames86/frpc/README.md

 i.e. determining whether the client is permitted to perform the action requested.

 Supported flavours:
-- [x] AUTH_NULL: i.e. no authentication
+- [x] AUTH-NULL: i.e. no authentication
-- [x] AUTH_UNIX and AUTH_SHORT: uid/gid and machine name.
+- [x] AUTH-UNIX and AUTH-SHORT: uid/gid and machine name.
 Not really authentication as such, but a simple tagging mechanism.
-- [ ] AUTH_DES: public-key exchange verified by encrypted timestamps (support in progress)
+- [ ] AUTH-DES: public-key exchange verified by encrypted timestamps.
+This requires both the client and server have access to the public keys for each other.
+Traditionally this is implemented using some shared repository accessable via RPC (usually NIS or NIS+), however frpc does not assume such a repository is available.
+Key management is left as an exercise for future development.
-- [ ] AUTH_GSS: GSS (i.e. Kerberos) authentication, supports authentication, integrity validation and privacy.
+- [ ] AUTH-GSS: GSS (i.e. Kerberos) authentication, supports authentication, integrity validation and privacy.
 Uses the package [cerberus](https://github.com/fjames86/cerberus) to implement Kerberos v5 authentication.

 ## 6. Examples